 When you're done, click Create to create the template.
 The template's summary information page appears.

-To return to the main Cloud DLP page, click the Back arrow in the GCP Console.
+To return to the main Cloud DLP page, click the Back arrow in the Cloud Console.

 Use the template